pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-32.md

 And since then he has taken to do for the poor so much as you have heard.{1}]

-## CHAPTER 33.
+## Chapter 33.
 The Astrologers in the City of Cambaluc.

 The city of Cambaluc, with Christians, Saracens, and Cathayans, has some 5,000 astrologers and soothsayers.